SteveNoyes/productPreviewCardComponent/README.md

 [The Markdown Guide](https://www.markdownguide.org/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Reset CSS](https://meyerweb.com/eric/tools/css/reset/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author

 - Website - [Steven Noyes](https://www.stevenmnoyes.com)
 - Frontend Mentor - [@SteveNoyes](https://www.frontendmentor.io/profile/SteveNoyes)
 - LinkedIn - [Steven Noyes](https://www.linkedin.com/in/steven-noyes/)